thoma-rf/ws-mid/readme.md

 to run:  npm test

-NB: yes, it is messy
+PS: yes, it is messy